We’re the only organization dedicated to creating a world where anyone with a DYNC1H1 gene variant has a safe and effective treatment.

 • Living with an ultra-rare disorder like a DYNC1H1 variant can be lonely and isolating.
 Our grounding ethos is to meet the needs of the patient and their family.
 We’re here to listen and to help.

-• Worldwide, there are an estimated 300 people living with DYNC1H1 Associated Neurological Disorders (DAND), with about 150 variants documented in the literature as of 2020.
 Many people present with vary different symptoms, so until a genetic test called “Whole Exome Sequencing” became more common around 2015, few individuals were ever diagnosed.

 Some adults only received a diagnosis alongside their children, and others had a cerebral palsy or other diagnosis.
 For this reason, we encourage caregivers and individuals with intellectual disability, autism, neuropathy, hypotonia, and epilepsy to seek out genetic testing.